ellisalgernon/PS-tmp/README.md

 ## 2.3 Other
 * **Windows**
-  * Your operating system must be up-to-date:
+  * Your operating system must be up-to-date; at least:
     * **Windows 11**: Service pack 23H2 or 24H2 and no pending updates
     * **Windows 10** - Home/Pro: Service pack 22H2 build 19045.5198
-    * **Windows 10 LTSC, IoT Enterprise & custom ISOs** (including the use of debloaters): These do not support .NET 9 which Wabbajack depends on
+    * **Windows 10 LTSC, IoT Enterprise & custom ISOs** (including the use of debloaters): these do not support .NET 9 which Wabbajack depends on
-  * To find what version of windows you are running:
+  * To find what version of Windows you are running:
     * Press `Windows + R`
     * Type `Winver` and press `Enter`
+* **Overclocking**
+    * Overclocking your GPU or CPU will often lead to instability and crashes.
+Restore your hardware to default settings.
 * **.NET Framework**
   * Wabbajack and Mod Organiser depend on specific versions of the .NET framework:
     * [.NET 4.8](<https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer>)